ascarola17/DUI/README.md

      npm install firebase
      npm install @react-google-maps/api

-2. Create your .env file in the root of the project and add you Google API key:
+2. Create your .env file in the root of the project and add your Google API key:

    ```makefile
      REACT_APP_GOOGLE_MAPS_API_KEY = your_google_maps_api_key